ionic-team/stencil-site/docs/components/host-element.md

 }
 ```

-You can also use the host element reference when initializing class members by using Typescript's definite assignment assertion modifiers:
+In order to reference the host element when initializing a class member you'll need to use TypeScript's definite assignment assertion modifier to avoid a
+type error:

 ```tsx
 import { Element } from '@stencil/core';